Wunü Mountain: History

 Wunü Shan has a long history of human living.
 In recent years some archaeologists found historical remains and relics on the mountain, some of which date back to the late Neolithic Age, more than 4,500 years ago.
 Those relics also include weapons and tools which have thousands of years of history.
 According to the Samguk Sagi, the Kingdom of Goguryeo was founded above the mountain in 37 BC, and the mountain city remained its capital until King Yuri moved it to Gungnae Fortress in 3 AD.
 In contemporary sources, the city was called Holbon fortress(홀본성) in the Gwanggaeto Stele and Heulseunggol fortress(흘승골성) in Book of wei.
 During the North-South States Period in Unified Shilla, it was recorded as Jolbon fortress(졸본성).

-However, there is an objection that Wunü Mountain was not Jolbon but was moved to the Gungnae fortress during the reign of Yuri, based on the topography of the fortress in the period of Damusin recorded in Samguk Sagi, and that the relocation to Ji'an was probably made during the reign of King Sansang, who moved to Hwando.
-In this theory, 'Gungnae(國內)' is interpreted as 'Land with the capital', and Gungnae, which was moved to the capital during the reign of Yuri and the Gungnae fortress of Ji'an, are considered different fortress, and Jolbon is defined as Nahap Fortess(喇哈城) at the confluence of the Fu'er River and Hun river.
+However, there is an objection that Wunü Mountain was not Jolbon but was moved to the Gungnae fortress during the reign of Yuri, based on the topography of the fortress in the period of Daemusin recorded in Samguk Sagi, and that the relocation to Ji'an was probably made during the reign of King Sansang, who moved to Hwando.
+In this theory, 'Gungnae (國內)' is interpreted as 'Land with the capital', and Gungnae, which was moved to the capital during the reign of Yuri and the Gungnae fortress of Ji'an, are considered different fortress, and Jolbon is defined as Nahap Fortess (喇哈城) at the confluence of the Fu'er River and Hun river.
 However, in Samguk Sagi Book 13 History of Goguryeo Chapter 1, it describes Jumong lived in thatched house near the river as he wasn't unable to fund building the palace.

 Today's name of Wunü Mountain derives from a Chinese legend that five ladies from the Tang Dynasty defended the mountain from foreign invaders.

 The present-day fortress on the mountain date back to 1424, when Li Manzhu, the third chief of the Jianzhou Jurchens, built defensive fortifications on the southern side of the mountain.